officelearn/azure-docs.sv-se/articles/iot-dps/quick-enroll-device-tpm-csharp.md

 Kör exemplet i Visual Studio för att skapa den enskilda registreringen för din TPM-enhet.

-När den har skapats visas egenskaperna för den nya enskilda registreringen i kommando tolkens fönster.
+On successful creation, the Command Prompt window displays the properties of the new individual enrollment.

-Du kan kontrol lera att den enskilda registreringen har skapats.
-Gå till sammanfattning av enhets etablerings tjänsten och välj **Hantera registreringar**och välj sedan **enskilda registreringar**.
+You can verify that the individual enrollment has been created.
+Go to the Device Provisioning Service summary, and select **Manage enrollments**, then select **Individual Enrollments**.
 Du bör se en ny registreringspost som motsvarar det registrerings-ID som du använde i exemplet.

 ![Egenskaper för registrering i portalen](media/quick-enroll-device-tpm-csharp/verify-enrollment-portal-vs2019.png)

-Välj posten för att verifiera bekräftelse nyckeln och andra egenskaper för posten.
+Select the entry to verify the endorsement key and other properties for the entry.

-Om du har använt stegen i snabb starten för att [skapa och etablera en simulerad TPM- C# enhet med hjälp av enhets-SDK](quick-create-simulated-device-tpm-csharp.md) kan du fortsätta med de återstående stegen i snabb starten för att registrera din simulerade enhet.
+If you've been following the steps in the [Create and provision a simulated TPM device using C# device SDK](quick-create-simulated-device-tpm-csharp.md) quickstart, you can continue with the remaining steps in that quickstart to enroll your simulated device.
 Hoppa över stegen för att skapa en enskild registrering med Azure-portalen.

 ## <a name="clean-up-resources"></a>Rensa resurser

-Om du planerar att utforska C# tjänst exemplet ska du inte rensa resurserna som du skapade i den här snabb starten.
-Annars kan du använda följande steg för att ta bort alla resurser som skapats i den här snabb starten.
+If you plan to explore the C# service sample, don't clean up the resources created in this quickstart.
+Otherwise, use the following steps to delete all resources created by this quickstart.

-1. Stäng fönstret C# exempel på utdata på datorn.
+1. Close the C# sample output window on your computer.

-1. Gå till enhets etablerings tjänsten i Azure Portal, Välj **Hantera**registreringar och välj sedan fliken **enskilda registreringar** .
-Välj *registrerings-ID* för registrerings posten du skapade med den här snabb starten och välj **ta bort**.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the *Registration ID* for the enrollment entry you created using this quickstart, and select **Delete**.

-1. Om du har följt stegen i [skapa och etablera en simulerad TPM-enhet C# med hjälp av enhets-SDK](quick-create-simulated-device-tpm-csharp.md) för att skapa en simulerad TPM-enhet gör du så här:
+1. If you followed the steps in [Create and provision a simulated TPM device using C# device SDK](quick-create-simulated-device-tpm-csharp.md) to create a simulated TPM device, do the following steps:

     1. Stäng TPM-simulatorfönstret och exempelutdatafönstret för den simulerade enheten.

     1. I Azure-portalen går du till den IoT Hub där din enhet etablerades.
-I menyn under **Explorer**väljer du IoT- **enheter**, markerar kryss rutan bredvid enheten och väljer sedan **ta bort**.
+In the menu under **Explorers**, select **IoT Devices**, select the check box next to your device, and then select **Delete**.

 ## <a name="next-steps"></a>Nästa steg

-I den här snabb starten har du skapat en individuell registrerings post för en TPM-enhet genom programmering.
-Du kan också skapa en TPM-simulerad enhet på datorn och etablerade den till IoT-hubben med hjälp av Azure-IoT Hub Device Provisioning Service.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device.
+Optionally, you created a TPM simulated device on your computer and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Om du vill ha mer djupgående information om enhetsetablering kan du fortsätta till självstudien om konfiguration av Device Provisioning-tjänsten i Azure-portalen.

 > [!div class="nextstepaction"]
 > [Självstudier om Azure IoT Hub Device Provisioning-tjänsten](./tutorial-set-up-cloud.md)